StephenSmith25/PythonFMU3/README.md

 For both interfaces event mode is not supported.

-We currently do not support the following methods (beyond a default, trivial implementation)

-- fmi3UpdateDiscreteStates
-- fmi3GetNumberOfEventindicators
-- fmi3GetNominalsOfContinuousStates
-- fmi3EvaluateDiscreteStates

 ### How do I build an FMU from python code?

 1. Install `pythonfmu3` package: